 This is where Islamic fintech emerges, blending the innovation of modern fintech with the guidelines of Islamic finance.
 As we explore this sector, we consider: is Islamic fintech simply an evolution of traditional finance or a true revolution in the way we view money and financial inclusion?

-Notably, while Hejaz is not a bank, it offers Shariah-compliant financial products, bringing innovation to meet the evolving needs of the Muslim banking system.
+Notably, while Hejaz is not a bank, it offers Sharia-compliant financial products, bringing innovation to meet the evolving needs of the Muslim banking system.
 This creates a unique framework for fintech solutions that adhere to Islamic standards while embracing the technological strides of the digital era.

 These challenges create opportunities for innovation within the Islamic fintech space to better meet Muslim beliefs and their influence on Islamic finance while adhering to regulatory frameworks.

-Hejaz is at the forefront of this transformation, offering Shariah-compliant options that redefine finance for a global community.
+Hejaz is at the forefront of this transformation, offering Sharia-compliant options that redefine finance for a global community.
 To make managing your finances even easier, Hejaz introduces the Halal Money app—a convenient tool that helps you spend, invest, and trade your money in line with Islamic principles.
 Whether you’re a consumer or an observer of this transformative field, the Halal Money app and Hejaz’s financial solutions make it simpler than ever to align your finances with your values.

 An example would be Murabaha, where a bank buys an asset and sells it to the customer at a profit margin instead of charging interest.